Dahuka boli

-Dahuka boli (ଡାହୁକ ବୋଲି, also "Dahuka gita" (ଡାହୁକ ଗୀତ)) are poetic recitations which Dahukas (or Ratha bhanda), the charioteer who recite during the Rath Yatra in Puri, Odisha.
+Dahuka boli (ଡାହୁକ ବୋଲି, also "Dahuka gita" (ଡାହୁକ ଗୀତ)) are poetic recitations which Dahukas (or Ratha bhanda), the charioteers, recite during the Rath Yatra in Puri, Odisha.
 Ratha Yatra being a symbolic expression of fertility and Life cycle, these "boli" sung by the Dahuka contain bawdy songs.
 It is believed that unless the Dahuka boli is sung 'Ratha' doesn't move.
 These songs are sung publicly without any kind of hold on the lyrics.
 Dahuka controls the movement of Ratha during the festival.
 The Dahukas are believed to be the descends of the famous 84 Mahasiddhas.